xobserve/xo/README.md

     In a word, you can use Datav to build any kinds of APM UI!
 We provide you nearly all the tools you need.

-    As comparison, grafana is focusing on exploring data, which make it impossible to meet what APM and Observability really needs.

 2. **Quick response and development of new features and bugs**